 How does GPIO Work?

 GPIO allows devices to communicate with the physical world by controlling and monitoring electrical signals.
-GPIO pins are used to send and receive digital signals, which a microcontroller or other electronic device can interpret.
+General Purpose Input/Output pins are used to send and receive digital signals, which a microcontroller or other electronic device can interpret.

 It can be used to drive an external circuit with a digital signal when a GPIO pin is set to output mode.
 It can be used to read the state of a switch or sensor when set to input mode.